WOA-Project/PixelWatch-Guides/README.md

 # Running UEFI/Linux/Windows on Pixel Watch 3

-Guides for running anything on a Pixel Watch 3.
+Guides for running anything on a Pixel Watch 3 but Wear OS/Android 15.

 ## A few notes